-For nearly 30 years, Catholic Community Services of Utah has provided specialized foster care services to hundreds of unaccompanied children from around the world.
+For over 45 years, Catholic Community Services of Utah has provided specialized foster care services to hundreds of unaccompanied children from around the world.
 These children entered the U.S. without their parents or an adult to care for them.

 Who We Help